PLATINUM2025

 Mission

-Foundations Community Partnership (FCP) is a non-profit, private grant-making foundation established to support the behavioral health and human service needs of children, young adults, and families in Bucks County, Pa.
-In response, the organization provides grants and technical assistance, scholarships, and professional development as well as service learning opportunities through collaborative partnerships.
+Foundations Community Partnership (FCP) supports the behavioral health and human service needs of children, young adults, and families in Bucks County, Pa., through grants to non-profit organizations, awarding scholarships to high school seniors, subsidizing service-learning internships for college students, and underwriting professional development programs.

 Ruling year info